hendurhance/bazaar/docs/TECHNICAL_DOCUMENTATION.md

 Docker is a containerization platform that allows us to package our application into a container and run it on any machine with Docker installed.
 It also allows us to easily scale our application by adding more containers to the cluster.
 Docker is also great for testing and development because it allows us to easily spin up a containerized version of our application on our local machine.

 #### Why Repository Design Pattern?
 And Why Not Service Layer Included?
 Since we have a lot of database queries, we decided to use the repository design pattern to handle database and business logic.
 This makes it easier to test and maintain the application.
-We also decided to scrape the service layer and used the repository pattern to handles all the business logic and database queries, while the service layer handles third-party integrations.
+We also decided to scrape the service layer and used the repository pattern to handle all the business logic and database queries, while the service layer handles third-party integrations.
 The repository pattern created an abstraction layer and made decoupling easier.

 ``` mermaid
 graph TD